websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-the-iframe-widget/iframe-widget.md

 ## Setting Up the Iframe Widget

-Follow these steps to add an *Iframe* widget to a Site page:
+To add an *Iframe* widget to a Site page,

 1. Navigate to an existing page where you wish to add the *Iframe* widget.
 Click on the *Add App* icon (![Click on the Add App icon to add a new widget.](../../../images/icon-add-app.png)) at the top of the page.